monking/pirate-radio/README.md

 has been done on other systems.
 I intend to make it more portable to other POSIX systems, eventually.

-## credits
+## thanks

-Most of the information that helped me to get this working, and the idea for piping in text-to-speech, came from [this article](http://dzello.com/blog/2012/11/21/live-stream-audio-from-osx-mountain-lion-with-icecast-and-darkice/) by [@dzello](https://github.com/dzello).
+Most of the information that helped me to get the first version working, and the idea for piping in text-to-speech, came from [this article](http://dzello.com/blog/2012/11/21/live-stream-audio-from-osx-mountain-lion-with-icecast-and-darkice/) by [@dzello](https://github.com/dzello).